tobidelly/insta_review/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributing
+## 👥 Owner

-Contributions are welcome!
-Please read our contributing guidelines for details on our code of conduct and the process for submitting pull requests.
+This project is developed by [https://github.com/tobidelly](Delly Oluwatobi) in fulfilment of the ALX Software Engineering Webstack Portfolio Specialization project.